 This Week's Ask Lighthouse: Helping Introverted Team Members

 Today's question is focused on supporting introverted team members who've recently joined your team.

 Some of the stereotypes about introverted people include being shy, quiet, and even poor collaborators.
-However, as Susan Cain, the author of Quiet: The Power of Introverts in a World That Can’t Stop Talking explains, these assumptions are completely unfounded.
+There is also a suggestion that leadership for introverts is something difficult, and they don't have any chance to be them.
+However, as Susan Cain, the author of Quiet: The Power of Introverts in a World That Can't Stop Talking explains, these assumptions are completely unfounded.

 And as an article from WSJ journalist Elizabeth Bernstein points out, introverted people often possess traits that can make them great leaders, such as being detail oriented and great critical thinkers.

 Given 30-50% of the population are introverts, we wanted to give you a better idea of how you can make your new, introverted team members feel comfortable while settling in.